cs419 Data Mining

 Grading is based on a method developed by Professor Lee Sheldon at Indiana University.
 It is based on obtaining experience points (XP).
 The number of XP determines what level you are at.
 You start the class at Level Zero and with 0 XP.
 The level you obtain at the end of the semester determines your final grade.
 Here is the chart:

-If you are at Level Four or lower when mid-semester reports are due, I will report your work as unsatisfactory.
+If you are at Level One or lower when mid-semester reports are due, I will report your work as unsatisfactory.

 Throughout the semester I will be offering different data mining/machine learning challenges. (for example, this one on Caterpillar Tractor tubes.
 Solve the problem–gain XP.
 Simple as that!

 Each student will rate the helpfulness of all members of their team.
 Individual team participation scores will be the sum of the points they receive from other members of their team.
 Each team member distributes 100 points to other members of the team.
-The average team participation score will be 100 points.
+This will then be adjusted to make the average team participation score 75 points.
 The rater must differentiate some of their ratings (they cannot assign the same rating to all members).

 Announcements, discussions, and questions